hugobarzano/apigena/README.md

 }
 ```

-this software produces a swagger specification file that is used by the servers to define api end-points.
+This software produces a swagger specification file that is used by the servers to define api end-points.
 Generator produces source code to satisfy CRUD operations over the generated APIs.
 In Addition, specification files
 can render to server user interfaces from APIs